-Whether you've been painting for 30 minutes or 30 years, these simple hacks will help you save both time and money the next time you paint.
+Whether you've been painting for 30 minutes or 30 years, these simple hacks will help you save both time and money.

 If you are new to painting, limit your ambitions at first so you can learn as you go.
 These 12 tips will help you produce sharp results with a minimum of expense and fuss.

-The first question every home painter has to answer is whether to use oil-based or latex paint.
-Not long ago the benefits of oil, particularly durability and a smoother finish, were indisputable, according to DIY Network.
+Not long ago the benefits of oil paint — particularly durability and a smoother finish — were indisputable, according to DIY Network.
 But oil paints emit strong fumes, are more difficult to use and require toxic solvents like turpentine and mineral spirits for cleanup.

-Advances have been made in latex paints that today make them the choice of professionals and amateurs, even for outside jobs, where oil-based paint used to be standard.
-Home improvement expert Bob Vila recommends water-based (latex) exterior paints for superior performance and protection against mold, mildew and dirt.
-Latex holds an advantage inside the home, too, especially for amateur painters.
+Advances in latex paints make them the choice of professionals and amateurs, even for outside jobs, where oil-based paint used to be standard.

 2. Get the right finish for the job

 Paint comes in an array of finishes, from flat (no shine) to eggshell, satin, semi-gloss and gloss (high shine).
 Each has advantages and disadvantages, and the best choice depends on your taste, as well as where you are using it.